viveksinha/viveksinha/README.md

 * I love to watch political thriller dramas on Netflix.
 I can binge straight for 10-12 hours. 📺
 * I love hitchhiking and escaped a near-death accident while traveling solo in the Himalayas. 🏔
 * I forget a lot of things 🤯 just kidding, I forgot an important day once.
+* In an interview, I answered the name of my book would be "Zero to One in Life."
+I think it was either quite geeky or cheesy. :P

 ###### Thank you for spending time here.
 May the Source be with you :)